How to Apply

 What are we looking for in a Prospective Student?
 The Stem Cell and Regenerative Medicine PhD Program encourages applications from students who are deeply motivated to improve our basic understanding of human health and disease.
 We fully embrace the enriching influences of scientific and personal diversity.

 Before you apply, consider the following: Fundamental advances require an understanding of the individual at the whole-organism level as well as an intimate familiarity with the molecular and cellular underpinnings of disease.
 Advanced genetic toolsets and “big data” have become integral to basic discovery and translation.
 The Doctorate in Stem Cell Biology and Regenerative Medicine is inherently cross-disciplinary.
 Dissertation research leading to a Doctoral Degree is immersive and demanding.
 Applicants who have demonstrated a native ability to thrive in the fast-paced laboratory environment and who have taken full ownership of a previous research project will gain the attention of the admissions committee members.
 Many of our successful applicants have spent two or more years in a research environment during college.
 Others have taken advantage of gap years between college and graduate school to become familiar with the research environment and the careers that a doctoral degree in the biomedical sciences can offer.
 If you are a recent graduate considering the Stem Cell PhD program at Stanford but have not yet experienced what biomedical research entails, we encourage you to explore an internship or post-baccalaureate research program that will give you an opportunity to understand the commitment and more fully formulate a career trajectory that would be enabled by a PhD in Stem Cell Biology and Regenerative Medicine.
-Grades and GRE scores take a back seat to evidence of deep personal engagement in research and discovery.
+Grades take a back seat to evidence of deep personal engagement in research and discovery.
 Letters of recommendation from well-established researchers carry considerable weight.